 2. Vitamin B

-Vitamin B 12 is vital for healthy hair.
-Vitamin B keeps the secretion of oil in control and keeps the hair healthy and soft for long.
+Vitamin B12 is vital for healthy hair.
+Vitamin B keeps the oil secretion in control and keeps the hair healthy and soft for a long.
 Vitamin B is found in yoghurt, green leafy vegetables, tomatoes, cauliflowers, and bananas.
 So make sure you include these foods in your child’s diet.

-Iron, zinc, and copper are the most important minerals for healthy hair.
+Iron, zinc, and copper are essential minerals for healthy hair.
 These minerals will help retain the quality of your child’s hair and lower premature greying of hair.
 Zinc is found in green vegetables, chicken and red meat, while the mineral iron is found in eggs, dried apricots, wheat, parsley, and sunflower seeds.
-To meet his copper requirements, include whole grain foods or seafood in his diet.
+To meet his copper requirements, include whole grain foods or seafood.
 All these minerals, if provided in adequate quantities, can prevent premature greying of hair.

 Protein maintains the shine of hair and improves its texture.
-Whole grains, soy, cereals, and meat are important sources of protein.
-So, add these protein-rich foods in your child’s diet.
+Whole grains, soy, cereals, and meat are important protein sources.
+So, add these protein-rich foods to your child’s diet.